waynegraham/registry.clir.org/_projects/2016-accessing-augusta-photographs-of-a-changing-culture.md

 ---
 layout: project
-title: "Accessing Augusta: Photographs of a Changing Culture, 1940s to 1980s"
+title: Accessing Augusta: Photographs of a Changing Culture, 1940s to 1980s
 ---